 The first two were driven by the gender composition of the Forge Folk.
 Women were exceedingly rare, so it follows that their most of their channelers would be men.
 In fact, only men could channel.
 This was no accident, Aerdran made them that way on purpose at the Pool of Life.
 Lillandra was the one who figured it out at the last minute.
 She realized that with so few women, there weren’t any to spare for channeling.
 She explained it to Deridean right then and there and he pulled a Picard.
 “Make it so,” he said and Aerdran did.

 It should be obvious by now why Dwarven prayers were spoken instead of … acted out.
 I was joking up above, there weren’t gay Dwarves, or if there were, they kept a low enough profile that Kandol never saw fit to mention it.
 Most Dwarven males practiced abstinence without ever blinking.
-They had a very low sex drive, Lillandra saw to that too, one that only kicked in at the invitation of a Dwarven female in heat.
+They had a very low libido, one that kicked in only at the express invitation of a Dwarven female in heat.
+You can chalk that up to Lillandra too.

 The last line in the table requires some explanation.
 The rings of Stones on the surface world had center Stones through which the channeler gathered prayers for the Earth Mother.
 When the Forge Folk delved Caradar, they also found rings of Stones where Spirit’s ley lines intersected, but these rings didn’t have center Stones.
 In all, they discovered dozens of lesser rings and nine great rings and in those nine, the clan priests built the nine Ring Forges.
 The names of the Stones have been lost, except for Garradarran, but the names of the Ring Forges remain.
 I suppose that’s appropriate.

 Earthmages, you’ll remember, were people who heard the earthsong even when they weren’t standing between the Stones.
 Most Earthmages had unique gifts, ranging from simple to extremely potent, but once again, the Forge Folk did things differently.
 For one thing, they had more Earthmages than channelers, the only Elder Race with such an inverted ratio.
 Also, gifts of Earthmagery rarely repeated in other races, but with the Forge Folk, most Earthmages possessed gifts that, though not identical, were similar.
-A few singular gifts did emerge – Golvarn’s treasure seeking, Darig’s strength, Dar Highfather’s making and Tharigar’s green thumb were prime examples – but the Runesmiths, as those Earthmages possessing similar gifts were called, outnumbered other Dwarven Earthmages by a wide margin.
+A few singular gifts did emerge – Golvarn’s treasure seeking, Darig’s strength, Dar Highfather’s making and Tharigar’s green thumb were prime examples – but the Runesmiths (Forge Folk Earthmages possessing similar gifts of crafting), outnumbered other Dwarven Earthmages by a wide margin.

 Smithing was the Forge Folks’s oldest and most popular profession next to delving, and the Runesmiths were the best of them.
 With earthsong, they could imbue armor and weapons with powerful enchantments.
 Some Runesmiths were better at hammers than axes, some preferred chainmail over plate armor, but they all had one thing in common – they could infuse earthsong into artifacts of their creation.